Digital Economy Act 2017: Reaction

-The Open Rights Group (ORG), a digital rights campaigning organisation, raised concerns over aspects of the Bill.
+Open Rights Group (ORG), a digital rights campaigning organisation, raised concerns over aspects of the Bill.
 The provisions for the age verification of pornographic website users raised concerns about the privacy implications of collecting user data, and the possible ineffectiveness of a method focused on restricting payments to pornographic websites.
 Myles Jackman, ORG's legal director, highlighted the potential vulnerability of age verification systems to hacking, and suggested that it would result in more people using virtual private networks, or anonymous web browsers such as Tor.
 A public consultation on the BBFC's draft guidance to age verification service providers began in March 2018.
 The age verification provisions were due to come into effect in April 2018, were delayed until the end of 2018 and then further delayed until spring 2019.
 In March 2019 the BBFC published its guidance, and draft regulations – the Online Pornography (Commercial Basis) Regulations 2019 – were produced for approval by Parliament.
 The UK government stated in April 2019 that it planned to introduce mandatory age verification on 15 July 2019.
 In June 2019 the Culture Secretary, Jeremy Wright, announced that the implementation of the law had again been postponed for a period in the region of six months.

-The ORG also raised concerns over the risk of misuse of bulk data sharing.
+ORG also raised concerns over the risk of misuse of bulk data sharing.
 The provisions regarding copyright infringements were criticised for the vagueness of the definition and the severity of the maximum sentence (10 years in prison).
 BILETA, the British and Irish Law, Education and Technology Association, also criticised the proposal to increase maximum jail term in its submission to the Government's consultation.
 The proposal was described as 'unacceptable', 'unaffordable', and 'infeasible'.
 It has been suggested that this provision may be intended to dissuade users of technology such as Kodi software from downloading content that breaches copyright regulations.